kayak/fireant/README.rst

                                                     DimensionValue('tablet'),
                                                     DimensionValue('mobile')]]),

-            # Unique dimensions are used for entities that have a primary
+            # Unique dimensions are used for entities that have a primary or composite
-            # or composite key and optionally a label.
+            # key and optionally a label.
             UniqueDimension('account', label='Account Name',

                             # id_fields is a list which contains one or more PKey
                             # fields.
                             id_fields=[analytics.account_id],

-                            # The accounts table must be joined to get more data
+                            # The accounts table is joined to get more data about the
-                            # about the account.
+                            # account.
                             label_field=accounts.name,

                             # Just a list of keys of the required joins is needed.